MS In America: What's That?

 What happens after I take the survey?

-After the survey closes each year, the Editorial Team at MultipleSclerosis.net takes your responses and creates an infographic filled with information about life with MS. But that’s not all – over the year, we publish articles based on learnings from the survey, like these.
+After the survey closes each year, the Editorial Team at MultipleSclerosis.net takes your responses and creates an infographic filled with information about life with MS. But that’s not all – over the year, we publish articles based on learnings from the survey.
 Each article published using responses from the survey contributes to the information available to those affected by MS and helps them connect with those who have walked the same path.

 How do we use the In America Survey data?